 If a situation emerges within the school grounds that is uncertain or dangerous for students, Lock Down will be implemented, where students are locked in their classrooms with staff until the situation is made safe.
-Information alerting staff members to this requirement will be given over the telephone broadcast facility.
+Information alerting staff members to this requirement will be given via the telephone public address system.
 Lock Down practice at the College is held once per year.